Ziggeo/ZiggeoPhpSdk/demos/README.md

 # How to call demos through console

-If you want to use the code from `video_count.php` you would want to open it and see what parameters it requires.
+If you want to use the code from `videos_count.php` you would want to open it and see what parameters it requires.

 In its case this is important to us `getopt("", array("app_token:", "private_key:"));`